rom-py/rompy-xbeach/README.rst

 * Option to display the offshore boundary and origin
 * Method to expand the grid boundaries
 * Property methods to hold the cartopy stereographic projection and the transform
+* shape property method
+* Method to return Multipolygon geometry of all grid cells
+* Method to save the grid to file
+* Method to load the grid from file

 Data
 ~~~~